The education experience

 It is one thing to study a subject, however it is quite another to engage it within a practical setting.
 At Northwest Nuclear Laboratories it begins with a lab coat, name plate, dosimeter, and a cutting-edge research laboratory.
 There is a defining moment when a teenager dons their lab coat, powers up the reactor, hears the crackle of radiation detectors while witnessing a literal star being created in a controlled reactor environment.
 It is a metamorphosis of sorts; childhood naivety is replaced with a certain degree of confidence and desire to inquire and understand their natural world.
 And within that moment, a new scientist is created.

-Northwest Nuclear Laboratories is a laboratory for High School students.
+Northwest Nuclear Laboratories is a laboratory for High School age volunteers.
 Though we have an introductory curriculum based on sections of the Nuclear Regulatory Commission Training and Safety test materials, we are not an educational institution.
 What is impressive, however, is that we don't need to be an educational institution.
-Our students are motivated to learn on their own.
+Our volunteers are motivated to learn on their own.
 We like to think of ourselves as the vehicle that allows our scientists to leverage what is taught in public education as a baseline, and then journey far beyond what is taught in common textbooks.
-It doesn't take long for our scientists to begin doing college-level and quite often graduate-level scientific work.
+It doesn't take long for our scientists to begin doing college-level work and quite often graduate-level scientific work.

 really, really smart people